hchiam/please/README.md

 ## Assign Values/Lists to Variables:

 ```
-please assign one to variable apple
+please assign apple the value one
-please assign three hundred to variable banana
+please assign variable banana the value three hundred
-please assign some words to variable coconut
+please assign to coconut the value of some words
 ```
 --> This generates: `apple = 1`, `banana = 300`, `coconut = 'some words'`

 Note: variables automatically get created if you didn't already create them.

 ```
-please assign list from eight to twelve to durian
+please assign dragon fruit the value list starting from eight ending at twelve
 ```
---> This generates: `durian = [ 8 , 9 , 10 , 11 , 12 ]`
+--> This generates: `dragon fruit = [ 8 , 9 , 10 , 11 , 12 ]`

 ```
-please assign list of one and two and tree bark to variable crazy list
+please assign crazy list the value list of one and two and tree bark
 ```
 --> This generates: `crazy_list = [ 1 , 2 , 'tree bark' ]`